Personalized incentives as feedback design in generalized Nash equilibrium problems: Ride-hailing with maas orchestration

-The parameters adopted are retrieved from open data collected in New York City in April 2019 \cite{nyc_ridehailing} that provide information on $N = 5$ companies: Yellow taxi, Uber, Lyft, Juno and Via.
-We stress that the of the ridehailing service, measured as the total number of vehicles deployed on the road, coincides with an integer variable, i.e., $n_i = 1$, for all $i \in \mc{I} = \{1, \ldots, 5\}$, thus leading to a mixed-integer setting.
-However, since the fleet dimension of each firm we are considering is in the order of few thousands of vehicles (i.e., Juno and Via), or tens of thousands for bigger companies (Uber, Lyft, Yellow taxi), we consider the relaxed version associated to the example in \S \ref{subsec:maas_ex} by treating $x_i$ as a scalar continuous variable, and then rounding its value \cite{pandey2019needs}.
-For this reason, we roughly estimate a round-off error in the order of $10^{-3}$ for any \gls{GNE} computed at item \texttt{(S2)} in Algorithm~\ref{alg:two_layer} through an extragradient type method \cite{solodov1996modified} (thus partially neglecting the multi-agent nature of the inner loop).
-Moreover, we decide to split the hours of a day in intervals, enumerated in the set $\mc{N}$, according to the estimated average travel time of each costumer with no shared trips, i.e., about $15$ minutes.
-Then, at every $t \in \mc{N}$, each firm $i \in \mc{I}$ aims at solving the following mutually coupled optimization problem
+The open data collected in New York City in April 2019 \cite{nyc_ridehailing} provide us information on $N = 5$ main companies: Yellow taxi, Uber, Lyft, Juno and Via.
+We stress that the quality of the {ride-hailing} service, measured as the total number of vehicles deployed on the road, coincides with an integer variable, i.e., $n_i = 1$, for all $i \in \mc{I} = \{1, \ldots, 5\}$, thus leading to a mixed-integer setting.
+However, since the fleet dimension of each firm we are considering is in the order of few thousands of vehicles (i.e., Juno and Via), or tens of thousands for bigger companies (Uber, Lyft, Yellow taxi), we consider a relaxed version by treating $x_i$ as a scalar continuous variable, and then rounding its value \cite{pandey2019needs}.
+For this reason, we roughly estimate a round-off error in the order of $10^{-3}$ for any \gls{GNE} computed at item \texttt{(S2)} in Algorithm~\ref{alg:two_layer} through an extragradient type method \cite{solodov1996modified} (thus neglecting the multi-agent nature of the inner loop).